 Tax Fraud – What are the Types of Tax Fraud the IRS Pursues?

 The IRS takes tax fraud very seriously.
-If the IRS finds fraudulent activity, generally through an audit, it can mean stiff penalties and even jail time.
+If the IRS finds fraudulent activity, generally through an IRS audit, it can mean stiff penalties and even jail time.
 Receiving a notice that the IRS is conducting a criminal tax investigation is not something anyone wants to experience.
 Should such a notification be received, look into hiring a tax fraud lawyer as soon as possible.

 What is IRS tax fraud?

 Tax fraud involves a conscious decision to falsify tax records and returns.
 In most cases, the motivation for committing such an act is to avoid paying the rightful amount of taxes due on personal income, business profits, inventories, and other types of financial assets.
-Tax evasion is a subset of tax fraud.
+Tax evasion is a subset of IRS tax fraud.
 Tax evasion usually entails a deliberate act of misrepresentation of taxable income to the IRS (see IRC § 7201).
 Both tax fraud and tax evasion are felony charges and they generally have the same level of punishment.
 Serious violations of the IRS tax code such as tax fraud may lead to criminal charges.
 Most of the time though, tax fraud results in civil penalties only.
 Criminal charges are reserved for the most severe tax fraud cases, when a taxpayer intentionally evades paying taxes or engages in an illegal act in declaring taxes.

 What types of acts constitute tax fraud?